fourstix/MCard1802ESP32Web/README.md

 The MCard1802ESP32Web code uses the [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) to serve the web pages from the
-[ESP32 SPIFFS file system.](https://github.com/me-no-dev/arduino-esp32fs-plugin)  There are two files in SPIFFS, the style sheet style.css and the HTML file index.html.
+[ESP32 SPIFFS file system.](https://github.com/me-no-dev/arduino-esp32fs-plugin)  There are two files stored in SPIFFS, the style sheet named style.css and the HTML file named index.html.
 The style sheet contains the two button styles and the HTML file contains all the JavaScript for the AJAX (Asynchronous JavaScript and XML) logic for updating the web.
+These two files are served from SPIFFS by the ESPAsyncWebServer.

-The ESP32 code contains three tabs.
+The ESP32 code contains three tab files.
 The main tab file MCard1802ESP32Web.ino contains all the definitions for the Web Server, including the REST API called by the buttons and AJAX functions.
-It also includes all the SPIFFS definitions for the graphics files.
-The ESPAsynchWebServer is completely defined in the setup routine.
-The loop routine queries the status of the Membership Card periodically and updates the status variables.
+It also includes all the server routes defined for serving the SPIFFS files and the graphics files.
+The ESPAsynchWebServer is completely defined in the setup() function.
+The loop() routine queries the status of the Membership Card periodically and updates the status variables.

 The second tab file MCard1802I2CFrontEnd.ino contains the logic for the MCP23008 and MCP23017 GPIO extenders used to communicate to the Membership Card.
-The loop function periodically calls these functions to get status from the membership card and also invokes these functions whenever a button is pressed.
+The loop function periodically calls these functions to get the status of the membership card and also invokes these functions whenever a button is pressed.

 The third tab file secrets.h contains the network SSID and password constants used to connect to the network.
 Please be sure to replace the dummy